Achievable logoAchievable logo

 Examples

-Try out the following examples by first determining the best method to use and then finding the area of the rhombus.
+Try the following examples by first choosing the best method and then finding the area of the rhombus.

 Calculate area of a rhombus given length of diagonals